zwong91/meteora-pool-setup/README.md

 - `tradeFeeNumerator`: Trade fee numerator, with fee denominator is set to 100_000.
 - `activationType`: To activate pool trading base on `slot` or `timestamp`.
 - `activationPoint`: To activate pool trading at a point, either slot valut or timestamp value base on `activationType`.
 - `hasAlphaVault`: Whether alpha vault is enabled or not for this pool.

+### Dynamic AMM V2 configuration
+- `baseAmount`: Base token amount.
+- `quoteAmount`: Quote token amount.
+- `cliffFeeNumerator`: Cliff fee numerator at the cliff point, with fee denominator is set to `1_000_000_000`.
+- `numberOfPeriod`: Number of periods for fee reduction schedule
+- `periodFrequency`: Frequency of each period (in slots or seconds based on activation type). if `periodFrequency == 0` the `FeeScheduler` will not be set up.
+- `reductionFactor`: Factor for reducing fees across periods
+- `feeSchedulerMode`: Fee scheduler mode (0 = linear, 1 = exponential)
+- `collectFeeMode`: Fee collection mode (0 = base + quote, 1 = only quote)
+- `initPrice`: Initial price for the pool (can be null in case providing both base amount and quote amount then initSqrtPrice will calculate inside script)
+- `createPoolSingleSide`: Whether to create the pool with only one token side (true/false).
+Currently, Support deposit base only.
+- `minSqrtPrice`: Min price range setup (null to use default)
+- `maxSqrtPrice`: Max price range setup (null to use default)
+- `useDynamicFee`: Whether to use dynamic fee calculation based on price volatility (true/false)
+- `dynamicFee`: Configuration when useDynamicFee is true if not provide will use as default params in scripts
+    - `filterPeriod`: Period for filtering price updates
+    - `decayPeriod`: Period for decaying volatility accumulator
+    - `reductionFactor`: Factor for reducing the volatility impact
+    - `variableFeeControl`: Parameter controlling the variable fee response
+    - `maxVolatilityAccumulator`: Maximum value for the volatility accumulator
+- `activationType`: To activate pool trading base on `slot` or `timestamp`.
+- `activationPoint`: To activate pool trading at a point, either slot value or timestamp value base on `activationType`.
+- `hasAlphaVault`: Whether alpha vault is enabled or not for this pool.

 ### DLMM configuration